Feast of the Assumption: Celebrating Mary’s Ascension

 Even with the official definition, there’s still some theological debate.
 The Church teaches that Mary might have died a natural death before her assumption, but it hasn’t settled the matter definitively, leaving room for discussion (Catholic.com).

 The Feast of the Assumption is celebrated on August 15th, making it a big day for Catholics worldwide.
 Eastern Orthodox and Eastern Catholics celebrate the Dormition of the Mother of God on the same date, often with a 14-day fasting period.
-This day is marked as a of Obligation, meaning the faithful need to attend mass and reflect on Mary’s glorious assumption.
+This day is marked as a Holy Day of Obligation, meaning the faithful need to attend mass and reflect on Mary’s glorious assumption.

 For more about the significance of this feast day and its religious implications, check out our articles on Hispanic cultural events and Virgin Mary celebrations.